Sophia Petrillo: The Golden Girls (1985–92)

 Whilst living in Miami, Sophia had many suitors but did not date any of them for a substantial amount of time.
 She did, however, remarry once more.
-Max Weinstock (Jack Gilford) was her late husband's long-time business partner, and someone Sophia had long blamed for ruining the business, although it was later revealed Sal was responsible.
+Max Weinstock (Jack Gilford) was her late husband's long-time business partner, and someone Sophia had long blamed for ruining the business, although it was later revealed that Sal was responsible.
 Sophia and Max forgave each other after the latter revealed the truth, and the two quickly became close and got married.
-The newlyweds realized their romance would not work out and they parted ways, as friends.
+The newlyweds realized their romance would not work out, and they parted ways as friends.
 As divorce would have gone against her Roman Catholic beliefs, Sophia and Max never divorced.

 Due to Sophia's Sicilian descent, there were regular hints in the series that she and her family had some mafia connections.
 She made reference to several vendettas, and it was even hinted that Sophia herself had done mob work; she once stated that no one in her family had "ever left a body to be found".
 Sophia also claimed to have been present at the 1929 St. Valentines Day Massacre, which she then took back, stating, "Oh yeah, I was at the movies that day.
 All day."
 It was revealed that she was present at a St. Valentines Day Massacre but not the St. Valentines Day Massacre.

-Sophia believed strongly in ancient Sicilian custom and traditions, and in the power of a "Sicilian curse."
+Sophia believed strongly in ancient Sicilian customs and traditions, and in the power of a "Sicilian curse."
 The list of people she claims to have "cursed" included Shelley Long, the Baltimore Colts, the New York Jets, Giuseppe Mangiacavallo (the boy who stood her up at the altar), and Leonard Barton (the girls' next-door neighbor who expressed a disdain for Italians).
 She had threatened to cast a curse on Dorothy (before she found out that it was prohibited by another arcane custom), and on Stan Zbornak.
 In the final season, Sophia spent two episodes doing odd tasks in order to save Dorothy from an ancient curse from a Sicilian strega, or witch.

 In the series finale of The Golden Girls, Sophia, after initially deciding to follow the now-married Dorothy out of the house, turned back and decided to stay with Rose and Blanche, which set up the transition to The Golden Palace.